Father’s Day Handprint Suncatcher Craft (Father’s Day Craft for Young Children) is a post by Nicole from Tired, Need Sleep.

 He was incredibly patient with this part, and really concentrated!

 Here’s what it looked like when he finished:

 I know not all the letters are facing the right way, but they are in the right order!
-And it’s important that handmade gifts from a child are a real representation of that child… this is my 3 year old’s work of art – it should look like a 3 year old made it!
+I believe it’s important that handmade gifts from a child are a real representation of that child.
+This is my 3 year old’s work of art – it should look like a 3 year old made it!